atalay-k/OLC733_2024/docs/15_KTK.md

 ## Kaynaklar

 Cacioppo, John T, and Richard E Petty.
-1982.
-“The Need for Cognition.”
-Journal of Personality and Social Psychology 42 (1): 116.
+(1982).
+The Need for Cognition. *Journal of Personality and Social Psychology 42*(1), 116.

 Chiesi, Francesca, Kinga Morsanyi, Maria Anna Donati, and Caterina Primi.
-2018.
-“Applying Item Response Theory to Develop a Shortened Version of the Need for Cognition Scale.”
-Advances in Cognitive Psychology 14 (3): 75.
+(2018).
+Applying Item Response Theory to Develop a Shortened Version of the Need for Cognition Scale. *Advances in Cognitive Psychology 14(3)*, 75.

 Grass, Julia, Florian Krieger, Philipp Paulus, Samuel Greiff, Anja Strobel, and Alexander Strobel.
-2019.
-“Thinking in Action: Need for Cognition Predicts SelfControl Together with Action Orientation.”
-PLOS ONE 14 (8): 1–20. .
+(2019).
+Thinking in Action: Need for Cognition Predicts SelfControl Together with Action Orientation. *PLOS ONE 14*(8): 1–20.